Starlink Mini Canada Review 2026: Price, Plans and Speed

 Camping and backcountry trips

 This is the Mini’s sweet spot.
 It fits in a backpack, sets up in minutes, and delivers real broadband at campsites, fishing spots, and backcountry locations where your phone shows “No Service.”
-Pair it with a portable power station and you have a self contained internet setup that goes anywhere.
-The 100GB Roam plan at $70 per month is usually enough for a long weekend of streaming and browsing, and you can pause the service between trips.
+Pair it with a portable power station and you have a self-contained internet setup that goes anywhere.
+Roam 100GB is usually enough for a careful long weekend, and Standby Mode can keep the account active at low speed between trips.

 Cottage weekends